cjhang/notes/ideas.md

    > From current high resolution [C II] observations, it seems that most galaxies with strong [C II] are rotation dominated.
 Since most of these galaxies only barely resolved, so it definitely need the kinematics from other gas tracer. **Maybe one proposal for next ALMA cycle**

-6. Measuring the magnetic filed in the submillimeter bright galaxies and the Lyman-a galaxies in very high-z galaxies, additional evidence of the high turbulence?
+6. ~~Measuring the magnetic filed in the submillimeter bright galaxies and the Lyman-a galaxies in very high-z galaxies, additional evidence of the high turbulence?~~

-   > - [ ]
+   > The kinetic SZ effect and the synchrotron are both hard to measure at early Univere, but it definitely important for future surveys

 7. Try to observe the magnetic at high-z galaxies.